 The Committee may decide to grant equity in the form of stock options or as restricted stock.
 The Committee may establish any conditions or restrictions it deems appropriate on any grant.
-Awards of restricted stock vest between one and three years after the date of the grant.
+Awards of restricted stock typically vest between one and three years after the date of the grant.
 Stock option award levels are determined based on market data, vary among participants based on their positions within the company, and a recipient may receive multiple grants in any period due to performance, promotion or other factors.

-New hire grants typically vest quarterly over four years from the date of grant.
+New hire employee grants typically vest quarterly over four years from the date of grant.
 Existing employee grants typically vest at a rate of 25% after one year, and then quarterly over the remaining three years.
-Grants to Directors typically vest after one year.
+Grants to new directors typically vest in annual installments over three years.
+Further annual grants to directors typically vest after one year.
 All options have a 10-year term.
 Vesting rights cease upon termination of employment, except in the case of death (subject to a one-year limitation), disability or retirement.
 Exercise rights typically cease ninety days after termination.
 Prior to exercise of an option, the holder has no rights as a stockholder with respect to the shares subject to such options, including voting rights and the rights to received dividends.